sagodev/fragua/README.md

 - **Agents** consume credentials to operate
 - The **Warehouse** validates credentials for protected operations

-This guarantees that no agent can execute or access data outside a valid environment context.
+This ensures that no agent can execute or access data outside a valid environment context.

 ---